Carter McLeod is a super nerd by day and aspiring horse trainer by night with most of his background revolving around the communications industry.

 "Saturday mornings at Opening Gaits are always the highlight of my week.
 After a long week spent in classrooms and libraries, nothing makes me happier than being able to spend time with the riders, horses and fellow volunteers.
 There is no feeling in the world that compares to the one that comes from watching the riders grow and improve every week, and knowing that you had a hand in it."

-Sheila is a mom of a 10+ year rider and has been on the board of directors for the last four years, taking on role of Secretary in 2016.
+Sheila is a mom of a 12+ year rider and has been on the board of directors for the last five years, taking on role of Secretary in 2016 and going in a new direction as our Treasurer!

 "This program makes getting through the week easier for one young, happy woman in my life, Maggie.
 To see the enjoyment in her face during a horseback ride just warms my heart."